 Just like the other elements, taking control of your finances will help you in all areas of your life.
 You will improve your health by reducing stress.
 Your relationships will flourish when money is no longer a tension point.
 And you’ll be able to accelerate your personal growth by taking calculated risks.

-Here are five steps that will help you get there.
+Here are five steps that will help you build your foundation.

 1 – Track Your Expenses and Budget